Managing and Using MariaDB Databases in ServBay

 ALTER USER 'servbay-demo'@'localhost' IDENTIFIED BY 'a_new_strong_password';

--- Or use the legacy syntax (depending on your MariaDB version)
+-- Or use old syntax (depending on MariaDB version)

 SET PASSWORD FOR 'servbay-demo'@'localhost' = PASSWORD('a_new_strong_password');